openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}

-The Credential Issuer's configuration can be retrieved using the Issuer identifier .
+The Credential Issuer's configuration can be retrieved using the Issuer identifier.

 Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer identifier.
 If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-configuration`.